scala/docs.scala-lang/sips.new/sip-tutorial.md

 Testing changes requires installing [Jekyll](https://github.com/mojombo/jekyll/wiki/Install).

-Use the `run-server.sh` script locally to ensure your SIP looks correct in the website.
+Use the `jekyll --server` command to start up a local server.
+You can then view your changes at [http://localhost:4000](http://localhost:4000).